puppetlabs/puppetlabs-satellite_pe_tools/README.md

 2. Set PE Master facts terminus

-  In the PE Master node group in the PE Console, add the `facts_terminus` parameter to the `puppet_enterprise` class with a string value of 'satellite'.
+  In the PE Master node group in the PE Console, add the `facts_terminus` parameter to the `puppet_enterprise::profile::master` class with a string value of 'satellite'.
 This sets Puppet runs on PE masters to forward the facts to Satellite.

 3. Allow PE master to send data to Satellite